TACC/benchpro/README.md

 # BenchPRO-package
-BenchPRO is a framework to automate and standardize application compilation, benchmarking and result collection on large scale HPC systems.
+BenchPRO - Benchmark Performance & Reproducibility Orchestrator, is a framework to automate and standardize application compilation, benchmarking and result collection on large scale HPC systems.

 ## Site Installation